jeff4/bionotes/_comp/astro2.md

 * Figure out what's wrong with the spacing of the newer post / older post functionality at the bottom of the `PostDetail.astro` layout file.
 * Keep adding new favorite hamlet posts
 * Move  `jeffhwang.me` custom domain from `a7` to `a1`.

+***

+### After sleeping on it, decided to ask Claude about:
+* Do i need to regenerate my old blog posts or do they conform well to AP5?
+Steps:
+	* upload relevant templates, layouts, components
+	* show the new hamlet that was freshly generated
+	* compare with existing markdown from Sat Naing
+	* compare with old posts like old Stepfunction blog posts
+* IG and LinkedIn logos are different sizes. upload to claude:
+	* screenshot of footer
+	* `/src/components/Socials.astro`
+	* Sample SVGs from Icon library under `/src/assets/icons/`